TechnicPack/TechnicSolder/CONTRIBUTING.md

 General steps
 =============

-1. Setup your workspace as described in `Getting Started <http://docs.solder.io/v0.7/docs/getting-started>`.
+1. Setup your workspace as described in [Getting Started](http://docs.solder.io/v0.7/docs/getting-started).

-2. Check for existing issues in the `TechnicSolder <https://github.com/TechnicPack/TechnicSolder/issues>` repository.
+2. Check for existing issues in the [TechnicSolder](https://github.com/TechnicPack/TechnicSolder/issues) repository.
 There is possibly someone else already working on the same thing.

 3. If the issue requires a bigger change you may want to submit the issues without the necessary changes first, so we can confirm the issue and know that you're working on fixing it.
 You should also create a WIP (work in process) pull request prefixed with ``[WIP]`` early so we can already start reviewing them.